Waziup/WaziCloud/INSTALL.md

 WAZIUP platform installation
 ============================

-This document describes how to install the WAZIUP platform in the Cloud.
+This document describes how to install the WAZIUP platform in local or on the Cloud.

 Overview
 --------

-This repository contains three main directories that correspond to three main containers (**broker**,**database** and **web server**) that will run in WAZIUP cloud.
+This repository contains several directories that each corresponds to a container:

-* platform/broker/ contains the Dockerfile and scripts to build an environment based on [Apache Kafka](http://kafka.apache.org/) or FIWARE Orion.
-It helps to create brokers and topics
+* platform/broker: Dockerfile and scripts to build an environment based on [Apache Kafka](http://kafka.apache.org/) or FIWARE Orion.
+It also to creates topics/entities.
-* platform/database/ contains the Dockerfile to build an [MongoDB](https://www.mongodb.com/) container that will host the WZAIUP big data nosql based database system.
+* platform/database: Dockerfile to build an [MongoDB](https://www.mongodb.com/) container that will host the WAZIUP data models.
-* platform/exec_env/wildfly/ contains the  Dockerfile to build a web server container based on JBOSS community version ; [wildfly](https://www.mongodb.com/).
-It will help to host application based on JavaEE and/or other frameworks.
+* platform/exec_env: Dockerfile to build a web server container based on JBOSS community version; [wildfly](https://www.mongodb.com/).

 Local installation